 The first time I turned up the gain on a condenser mic and heard the inside of my studio space through an ultra-sensitive microphone diaphragm absolutely blew me away.
 It became crystal clear at that moment that the noises I found otherwise imperceptible under normal circumstances were incredibly loud in the context of my recordings.
 From that moment on, I was on a hunt to reduce extraneous sounds from ending up on my tracks, and part of that pursuit was getting proper acoustic treatment.
-Today we’re going to find out what acoustic treatment is, how it works, and then apply that knowledge by looking at the best options for acoustic treatment for your home studio.
+Today we’re going to find out what acoustic treatment is, how it works, and then apply that knowledge by looking at the best options for acoustic panels for your home studio.

 What is Acoustic Treatment, and Why Do I Need It?

-Acoustic treatment is the process of adding sound-absorbing or diffusing materials to flat surfaces and in corners of your home studio to help reduce or sweeten reflected sound, leaving only the original sounds from instruments, vocals, or studio monitors.
+Acoustic treatment, then, is the process of adding sound-absorbing or diffusing materials to flat surfaces and in corners of your home studio to help reduce or sweeten reflected sound, leaving only the original sounds from instruments, vocals, or studio monitors.
 By placing foam, rock wool, fiberglass or other sound-absorbent materials on walls and in corners, reverberations are reduced to the point where they become inaudible.
-Alternatively, irregularly-shaped objects can be hung on flat surfaces to disrupt and disperse sound waves.
+Alternatively, irregularly-shaped objects can be hung on flat surfaces to disrupt and disperse standing waves.
 The interesting 3D wall art that you may see hanging in a studio is actually a cleverly-hidden sound diffuser.

 How is Acoustic Treatment Different from Soundproofing?